quixio/quix-streams/docs/groupby.md

 ### Regrouping By Changing Keys

-A `GroupBy` for Kafka simply re-partitions messages by changing their message keys based on some aspect of their message value.
+A `GroupBy` for Kafka simply repartitions messages by changing their message keys based on some aspect of their message value.

 This enables stateful aggregations similar to our `SUM()` example above.